|978 page views|

 Finally got to climb the 4th ptich last Saturday.
 Fantastic route!
 I agree with Tommy about the crux pitch, 5.10++.
 The 2nd and 3rd bolts are hard to clip.
 I'm not tall but I was glad I wasn't any shorter.

 I really like variety of moves on the 2nd pitch and found it's the one with the most pro and far from runout.
 Here's the gear I got pretty much equally spaced throughout the pitch: .4 C4, #4 C4 in horizontal ant next stance, #1 C4, #1 C3, yellow alien, 12 or 13 BD stopper, two #2 C4s, another #1 C4 and two #3 C4s.
 Some of the gear isn't obvious, but it's all there and quite bomber. (no offsets or tricams)

 Oct 12, 2012

 Finally did that crux pitch yesterday - classic pitch for sure!
-Definitely the best pitch of the route, but not harder that 10+, especially when compared to other lines at Laurel.
+Definitely the best pitch of the route, but not harder than 10+, especially when compared to other lines at Laurel.
 Note regarding the reachy clips: several of the re-placed bolts were positioned right of the old ones making it even more of a reach - but still not too bad.
 Would've been good if they'd been moved a few inches to the left instead (where the climbing is).